 Note:

 Part 2 of the Co-operative Schemes (Administrative Actions) Act 2001 applies to administrative actions taken by an officer as affected by this section.

-[Section 28B inserted by No. 21 of 2001 s.
+[Section 28B inserted: No. 21 of 2001 s.
 7.]

-29. Application of fees, etc.
+29. Application of fees etc.

 All fees and other moneys (other than penalties and fines) that, under the applicable provisions of this jurisdiction, are authorised or directed to be payable by or imposed on any person must be paid to the Commonwealth.